Anthem Medicare Advantage Review (2026): Pros & Cons

 Anthem Medicare Advantage Plan Types

-Anthem offers four Medicare Advantage options for 2026.
-Federal mandates now require behavioral health cost-sharing to match or improve upon Original Medicare, insulin costs are capped with no deductible, and members enrolled in the Medicare Prescription Payment Plan will be automatically re-enrolled each year unless they opt out.
+Members in states with only one plan type are effectively choosing between Anthem and a competitor, not between Anthem plan types.
+Federal mandates for 2026 require behavioral health cost-sharing to match or improve upon Original Medicare.
+Insulin costs are capped with no deductible and members enrolled in the Medicare Prescription Payment Plan are automatically re-enrolled each year unless they opt out

 • HMO: Anthem HMO plans require you to choose a primary care doctor who coordinates all care and authorizes specialist visits.
 Coverage is limited to in-network providers except in emergencies.